 Fearing the soldiers would not get a fair trial, Governor Thomas Hutchinson delayed the trial until the fall in order to give the citizens of Boston time to calm down.
 John Adams, Robert Auchmuty Jr., and Josiah Quincy Jr. served as the soldier’s lawyers while Robert Treat Paine and Samuel Quincy served as the prosecution.

-Preston’s trial began on October 24th.
+Preston’s trial began on October 24th at 8 a.m.
 Many eyewitnesses gave testimony at the trial, yet the accounts contradict one another, making the matter even more confusing.
 One eyewitness, Daniel Cornwall, testified that Preston ordered the troops not to fire:

 “Captain Preston was within two yards of me and before the men and nearest to the right and facing the Street.
 I was looking at him.
 Did not hear any order.
 He faced me.
 I think I should have heard him.
 I directly heard a voice say “Damn you, why do you fire?
 Don’t fire”.
 I thought it was the Captain’s then.
 I now believe it.”